zy-feng/ExercisesInC/exercises/ex01/README.md

 What conclusions can you draw about how optimization works?

+​	*Response*: The `hello.s` file is now of equal length before and after the optimization, but main function is shorter after.
+The optimized program uses tricks like `xorl` to make the calculation faster.
+Also, functions like `__printf_chk` are applied instead of `printf`.
+It is highly possible that the former one uses faster strategy for output but unsafe for general cases.

 5. Add comments to the code to explain these experiments and the results, then check in the final version.

+     *Response*: All comments are available in this README file, and the repo has been updated.